 Letters of Intent (LOI) and NIH-style Biosketches of all key personnel will be solicited from faculty.
-The LOIs will be reviewed utilizing a standard NIH-type study section assessment by subject matter experts from across UK.
+The LOIs will be reviewed utilizing a standard NIH-type study section assessment by subject matter experts from across UK and partnering institutions.
 A subset of meritorious LOIs will be selected and applicants will be invited to submit full applications.
+Follow these guidelines to submit a Mini-Grant.
 Late or incomplete LOIs will be returned to the investigator and will not be considered for the funding opportunity.